Baby Room Colors

 My daughters room is all aqua.
 Her carpet is a deeper shade of Aqua.
 So for her nursery I went for an underwater theme and decorated with fish and mermaids (not Disney little mermaid, but think whimsical artwork) and pink and green accents.
 I have an oversized white fur floor rug too.
 Her older brother lives hanging out in her room!
 It’s very calm.
 Blue works for boys and girls.
 Hey, the sky is blue and the ocean is blue and they work for everyone, right?

-You can download all 20 of Baby Room Colors photo to your laptop by right clicking image and then save image as.
-Do not forget to click share if you interest with this picture.
+You can download all 20 of Baby Room Colors photo to your computer by right clicking photo and then save image as.
+Do not forget to share if you love with this wallpaper.